mazhuowen/LeetCode/图的基本概念/#1042 Flower Planting With No Adjacent.md

 [toc]

-You have `N` gardens, labelled `1` to `N`.
+You have $N$ gardens, labelled $1$ to $N$.
 In each garden, you want to plant one of 4 types of flowers.

 `paths[i] = [x, y]` describes the existence of a bidirectional path from garden `x` to garden `y`.